mkelly133/Flask_PWA_Programming_For_The_Web_Task_Source/docs/README.md

 ## Prior learning

-1. Bash basics
+1. Bash basics & using the GIT Bash shell in VSCode
 2. SQL
 3. HTML Basics
 4. CSS Basics
+5. Python

+> [!NOTE]
+> From here in, you should aim to run all commands from the CLI.
+You are discouraged from left/right clicking the GUI.
+You will find it feels slow at first but through disciplined use, you will become much quicker and more accurate with CLI commands than GUI controls.

-## STEPS TO SUCCESS
+## STEPS TO BUILDING YOUR FIRST PWA

 ### Setup your environment